dedis/cothority/PUBLISH.md

 ```

 and push it to master with `git push origin vX.Y.Z`.
 A tag push triggers
-the `release` action workflow with new release binaries available at
+the `release` action workflow which releases new binaries in
 `https://github.com/dedis/cothority/releases/tag/vX.Y.Z`.
 Please make sure to
 add the release description by editing that page.